cds-snc/digital-canada-ca/content/en/tools-and-resources/platform-tools/personal-identifiable-information-checking.md

 ---
-title: Personal identifiable information checking
+title: 'Personal identifiable information checking'
 translationKey: pii-tracker
 description: >-
   A tool that checks if an application is anonymizing IPs when submitting information to Google Analytics.